Ideal Power Inc. (IPWR) Just Got Our Attention

 B. Riley FBR Inc. gave a rating of “Neutral” to IPWR, setting the target price at $2.50 in the report published on March 07th of the previous year.

-During the last 5 trading sessions, IPWR fell by -6.16%, which changed the moving average for the period of 200-days by +690.32% in comparison to the 20-day moving average, which settled at $18.90.
-In addition, Ideal Power Inc. saw 99.02% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, IPWR rose by +11.00%, which changed the moving average for the period of 200-days by +837.61% in comparison to the 20-day moving average, which settled at $17.93.
+In addition, Ideal Power Inc. saw 103.06% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading